pipelight/doc.pipelight/guide/README.md

 If you're too "zero attention genZ tiktok user" to go further in the documentation.
 Just read the [USAGE](#USAGE) section and rush to the CLI.
-It will yell a few times until your config file is good (don't forget to increase verbosity to debug).
+It will yell a few times until your config file is good to go.
 But in the end it will run smooth.
 Enjoy!

 In short:

-Pipelight is easy to install, fast, and usable on every project.
+Pipelight is easy to install, fast, and usable for every kind of project.

 ---